 - the maximum number of people proposed to be allowed on the premises

-You must also give notice to the chief officer of Greater Manchester Police and Environmental Health Team at Trafford Council, no later than ten working days before the event.
+You can apply via our online form.
 If you apply online we will send copies of your notice to the police and environmental health for you.

-The chief police officer and environmental health officer who receives your notice and believes that the event would undermine the licensing objectives of crime prevention and public nuisance can serve an objection notice on us.
+If the chief police officer and environmental health officer who receives your notice believes that the event would undermine the licensing objectives of crime prevention and public nuisance they can serve an objection notice on us.

 This notice must be served within 72 hours of receipt of your temporary event notice.